 Ruby Kate Chitsey started a movement that’s taken the world by storm—or you could say, by heart.
 It’s called Three Wishes for Ruby’s Residents.
-The amazing 11-year-old girl from Harrison, Arkansas wants to do good, and she’s raised nearly $250,000 through her GoFundMe campaign and charity Facebook page to bring hope, joy and practical help to low-income residents in nursing homes.
+The amazing 11-year-old kid hero from Harrison, Arkansas wants to do good, and she’s raised nearly $250,000 through her GoFundMe campaign and charity Facebook page to bring hope, joy and practical help to low-income residents in nursing homes.

 Ruby’s mom, Amanda, is a nurse practitioner who works in five nursing homes in and around Harrison, and Ruby often goes with her on weekends.
 Many of the elderly residents in those facilities don’t have any family or visitors.
 They can live in those homes because of a government program called Medicaid that provides meals and basic care, but only $40 a month for anything else.
 Forty dollars isn’t very much money if you need a haircut or a cell phone or fresh fruit or someone to bring your pet in for a visit.